silx-kit/h5web/packages/app/README.md

 all, `H5GroveProvider` falls back to generating URLs based on the `/data` endpoint and `format` query param.

+#### `viewerConfig: Partial<ViewerConfig>` (optional)

+Customise the behaviour of the viewer:

+- `slicingTiming: number` – debounce delay for the dimension slicing sliders (default: 250)

+  Should be high-enough to not overload your h5grove server and to give enough time for the data to reach the client.
+This depends on the size of your users' datasets, on your users' bandwidths, and on the performance of your server.

 #### `key?: Key` (optional)

 If the content of the current file changes and you want to ensure that the